kanaoka-laboratory/CryptAPISurvey_inAndroidApps/result/README.md

 |Alipay wireless SDK  |  13507  |  0.89%|
 | &lt;unknown &gt; com.baidu.location |4532 | 0.30%|

+This data is a count of how many applications for 1587956 applications each filter rule appeared in based on the filter data in fil_forApps.tsv.

+Detailed data can be found in cryptlib_usage_detail.tsv in the [Data](/data/) folder.

 ## Usage of packages and classes surveyed for cryptographic functions
 | Crypto Function | Package | Class | Num of Apps ||
 ----|----|----|---:|---: